When Mindfulness Meets Life

 My heart skipped a beat, not unlike that poor guy in question 35, a forty year old ex-smoker complaining of intermittent chest pain, palpitations, and…

-“ES,” my professor interrupted my thoughts, “I was watching you during that test and the way you furrowed your brow really concerned me so I took the liberty of grading your exam immediately.
+“Matthew,” my professor interrupted my thoughts, “I was watching you during that test and the way you furrowed your brow really concerned me so I took the liberty of grading your exam immediately.
 I’m sorry to have to tell you this but you failed.”

 “I what?”
 I asked, feeling a little chest pain of my own.

 “You failed, and I’m afraid it gets worse.
 I’ve contacted your mother and she’s on her way in now.
-I also spoke with your girlfriend, she’s leaving you by the way, but she has agreed to come too.
-We’re all going to meet with the Dean because as it clearly states in the student handbook, ‘Should ES, because he is a particularly undeserving student, ever fail an anatomy exam he will immediately be expelled and all his future opportunities squashed.’ “
+I also spoke with your wife, she’s leaving you by the way, but she has agreed to come too.
+We’re all going to meet with the Dean because as it clearly states in the student handbook, ‘Should Matthew, because he is a particularly undeserving student, ever fail an anatomy exam he will immediately be expelled and all his future opportunities squashed.’ “

 “Are you serious?”